ax-sh/ax-sh/README.md

 > [!NOTE]
 >
 > ## I am available for hire.
-If you've got a project in mind, feel free to contact me.
+If you have a project in mind, please get in touch with me.

 <h3 align="left">Connect with me:</h3>
   <p align="left">